-Introduction: Mobile wireless communication system has gone through several evolution stages in the past few decades after the introduction of the first generation mobile network in early 1980s.
+Introduction: Mobile wireless communication system has gone through several evolution stages in the past few decades after the introduction of the first-generation mobile network in early 1980s.
 Due to huge demand for more connections worldwide, mobile communication standards advanced rapidly to support more users.
-Let's take a look on the evolution stages of wireless technologies for mobile communication.
+Let us look on the evolution stages of wireless technologies for mobile communication.

-History: Marconi, an Italian inventor, transmitted Morse code signals using radio waves wirelessly to a distance of 3.2 KMs in 1895.
+History: Marconi, an Italian inventor, transmitted Morse code signals using radio waves wirelessly to 3.2 KMs in 1895.
 It was the first wireless transmission in the history of science.
 Since then, engineers and scientists were working on an efficient way to communicate using RF waves.
 Telephone became popular during the mid of 19th century.
-Due to wired connection and restricted mobility, engineers started developing a device which doesn't requires wired connection and transmit voice using radio waves.
+Due to wired connection and restricted mobility, engineers started developing a device which does not requires wired connection and transmit voice using radio waves.